JoJoDeveloping/arewespecyet/content/topics/vision.md

 It has a machine-readable specification at its foundation, and an English prose specification is generated from that; ensuring the spec is easly readable while avoiding all the pitfalls laid out above.
 The specification is written "as a program," so it is naturally executable.

-Rust could do the same.
+Rust could have the same.